akleszcz/web-dev-fun/section_15_chrome_dev_tools/notes/network.md

 **Blocking a request** (via DevTools or network failure) means the request never gets a response.
 The browser throws a network error:
 - `fetch` - the promise rejects with a `TypeError`
 - `axios` - the promise rejects, and `error.response` is undefined
-- real-world equivalent: DNS failure, unreachable server, CORS block, user being offline
+- real-world equivalent: DNS failure, unreachable server, user being offline

 Returning an error status code means the request got a valid HTTP response, just with an error status:
 - `fetch` - the promise resolves (you must check `response.ok` or `response.status`)